ibbles/LearningUnreal/Point Light.md

-A [[Light Source|Light Source]] that emits light from a single point.
+Also called an omnidirectional light.
-Emits light in all directions.
+A [[Light Source]] that emits light from a single point in all directions.
 The Point Light's rotation doesn't matter.
 Similar to a light bulb, when views from some distance.